Dark Frontier: Reception

 WhatCulture ranked this the 26th best episode of all time in the Star Trek science fiction universe.
 They praised this for mixing action and character development on Seven of Nine's quest for her humanity. i09 rated "Dark Frontier" as the 66th best episode of Star Trek up to that time.

 In 2017, Netflix announced that "Dark Frontier" was one of six Star Trek: Voyager episodes (Note: Star Trek: Voyager was also represented on the list by "The Gift", "Time and Again", the feature length episode "Endgame", and both episodes in the two-part "Scorpion".
 When compiling its top ten list, Netflix purposely excluded the series premiere and second episode from each of the then-six series in the franchise, in order to "seek data beyond default behavior".) in the top ten most re-watched Star Trek franchise episodes on its streaming service, based on data since the franchise was added to Netflix in 2011.

 Regarding the Borg, IGN ranked the Borg Queen featured in this episode as the 24th best character of all Star Trek to date.
 ScreenRant ranked "Dark Frontier" the eighth best episode with the Borg, based on an IMDB rating of 8.6 out ten.
 Juliette Harrisson writing for Den of Geek gave actress Susanna Thompson as Borg Queen an honorable mention in a ranking of best guest stars on Star Trek: Voyager, for her role in this episode and "Unimatrix" (Parts I & II).
 TV Guide named the Borg #4 in their list of the 60 Nastiest Villains of All Time.
 Screen Rant rated the Borg Cube as the second most deadly spacecraft of the Star Trek science fiction universe.
 The Borg cubes are rated as the second best spacecraft of Star Trek by Space.com.

 Nerdist suggested watching "Dark Frontier" as part of an abbreviated binge-watching guide featuring USS Voyager's confrontations with the Borg.
 SyFy recommend "Dark Frontier" for their Seven of Nine binge-watching guide.
 Tom's Guide listed this as one of the best episodes for the character Seven of Nine (Jeri Ryan).
 Comic Book Resources highlighted "Dark Fontier" for Seven of Nine noting it was one of the "fascinating Borg-centric entries" along with "Infinite Regress" in season 5.
 CNET noted "Dark Frontier" as an exciting confrontation between Seven of Nine and the Borg.
 SyFy Wire ranked "Dark Frontier" as one of the seven essential episodes about Borg to watch as background for Star Trek: Picard.

 This episode was evaluated in the book Gender and Sexuality in Star Trek: Allegories of Desire in the Television.
 They felt that in this episode women were part of the show's "epic narrative", and they evaluated based on such themes as woman in Hollywood and as an evolution of the character Kathryn Janeway.
-The episode was also noted for introducing a "dramatic energy" to the later seasons of show's run, and introducing a struggle between the Borg queen and Captain Kathryn Janeway over Seven of Nine.
+The episode was also noted for introducing a "dramatic energy" to the later seasons of the show's run, and introducing a struggle between the Borg queen and Captain Kathryn Janeway over Seven of Nine.